noelwelsh/codility/README.md

 ```

-## Partial and Total Functions
+## Testing the Solution

-Let's now move on to deeper issues.
-I don't like the implementation of `findLowest`.
-There is some input for which it will crash---namely the empty list.
-In FP jargon we'd say it is a *partial function*, not a *total function*.
-The emtpy list case checked before it's called, but it easy for future modifications to break this.
-We could use, say, Cats' `NonEmptyList` type to express that this function only works with non-empty lists, but it's not really appropriate to add a dependency in this context.
-We can, instead, rewrite `findLowest` to be a total function.
-Before we do that, though, I want to create a test suite so we can be sure we don't break anything.
+Before we move on to deeper issues, I want to create a test suite so we can be sure we don't break anything during refactoring.
 To test this function we could create a few hand-crafted cases, the programmer equivalent of banging together sticks to make fire, or we could generate test cases from a specification.
 A fairly simple way to generate test cases is:

 - create a many negative number as we like